jiten14/jitone-ai/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jiten14/jitone-ai.svg?style=flat-square)](https://packagist.org/packages/jiten14/jitone-ai)

-# jitone-ai - integrate AI-powered features directly into your Filament forms.

 **⚠️ Warning: This package is in alpha and should not be used in production environments.
 It is currently intended for testing and internal use only.**